kyma-incubator/compass/docs/architecture/integration-systems.md

 ![](./assets/integration-system-registration.svg)

-1. An Integration System Administrator executes mutation  `createIntegrationSystem` with the following input:
+1. An Integration System Administrator executes mutation  `registerIntegrationSystem` with the following input:
 ```graphql
 registerIntegrationSystem(in:{name: "IntegrationSystemFromBigProvider"})
 ```